litxtech/mybavul1/README_setup.md

 *   [Install the Supabase CLI](https://supabase.com/docs/guides/cli).
 *   Log in to the CLI with `supabase login`.
 *   Link your local project to your Supabase project with `supabase link --project-ref <your-project-id>`.
+*   Set your server-side secrets: `supabase secrets set --env-file ./supabase/functions/.env.local` (create this file for your secrets).

 **Deployment Steps:**